FiniteUI/CongressionalVotesTwitterBot/README.md

 # Congressional Votes Twitter Bot

+**_Due to changes to the Twitter API, as well as the shutdown of the ProPublica API, the bot is not currently running._**

 This is a small personal project to build a twitter bot to post whenever congress makes a vote.

 The project utilizes the ProPublic API to gather vote and bill information, and uses the twitter python package to make posts to twitter.